Resources for Employers

 Are you having trouble finding quality employees?
 Below is a partial list of local resources that can help businesses recruit, hire, and train employees.
 For more information or customized assistance with your hiring plans, contact the City's Economic Development Division at 510-747-6890 or email@example.com

-The City of Alameda, Alameda Chamber of Commerce, and South Shore Shopping Center are co-sponsoring a Job Fair on Thursday, September 23, from 2:00pm to 4:30pm.
+The City of Alameda, Alameda Chamber of Commerce, and South Shore Shopping Center are co-sponsoring a Job Fair on Thursday, September 15.
 This is an excellent opportunity to fill your staffing needs, whether it is full-time or part-time positions.
 The Job Fair, which will be at the South Shore Shopping Center, is open to a wide range of businesses, from retail and restaurants to technology-based companies.
-Over 30 employers have registered.
 Please contact Eric Fonstein at firstname.lastname@example.org for more information.

 College of Alameda's One Stop Career Center